All about traffic prioritisation

 Why do we manage traffic?

 Our broadband service is provided over a shared network.
 Bandwidth (the amount of data that can be transmitted) is shared between everybody who is connected to the network.
 This industry-wide method allows us to provide a reliable, high-speed service at an affordable price.

-With traffic management we can do lots of clever things to make sure everyone gets a good, fair online experience.
+With traffic prioritisation we can do lots of clever things to make sure everyone gets a good, fair online experience.
 For example we can:

 - Protect your interactive activities like web-browsing and email from download traffic such as music downloads

 - Provide a service relative to the amount each customer pays in terms of usage allowances and experience

 - Flex the network in the event of unusual demands in traffic or disaster situations (e.g. a network failure)